 Hard flooring is easier to deal with, whether wooden or laminated floorboards or tiling.
 Office chairs, filing cabinets, and desks can be more easily moved on a hard floor, meaning more flexibility in terms of layout.
 This is particularly useful if the available space is limited and soundproofing isn’t required.

 2. Wall To Wall

 Decor is all-important, and there are plenty of style guides available that advise what colors are best for an office space.
 For example, if the aim is to aid concentration, neutral tones are generally recommended.
-Even on table tops from companies such as Cut My Plastic who’s selling acrylic table top UK.
+Even on tabletops from companies such as Cut My Plastic or any other company that you trust.

 If the office space needs to energize, then decorate with yellow or orange, as these colors stimulate creativity and encourage the brain to work well.
 If your office needs a calming aura, cooler shades, such as blue and green, are advised.

 3. Illuminating Facts

 After considering flooring and colors, consider how much natural light your home office gets; there are a considerable number of studies that suggest people prefer a natural light to artificial light, and perform better in natural light.
 In fact, this research has found that lack of ‘light vitamin’ over a prolonged period can cause health problems.
 These are likely to include minor sleep disorders and performance difficulties, but also severe depression.

 As such, natural daylight in the home office should be maximized.
 One way of doing this is to replace blinds and drapes with window shutters that are maneuverable, allowing you to control and filter light and noise, as well as protect privacy.
 Take advantage of, for example, free shutter samples to get an idea of the innovative and stylish designs, colors, and finishes on offer.